 Metoclopramide (Maxolon, Maxeran, Reglan).
 This drug has several uses but mainly it is used for patients with reflux.
-Side effects for the mother may include gastric cramping, diarrhoea, tremors, slurred speech, anxiety and severe depression.
+Side effects for the mother may include gastric cramping, diarrhoea, mood swings, headache and depression11.
+For a full discussion of trials of its use in lactation see the Academy of Breastfeeding Medicine’s Clinical Protocol #9

 Metformin (Glucophage).
 This drug stabilises blood sugar in non insulin dependent diabetics and is used to treat polycystic ovary syndrome (PCOS).
 Metformin is thought to improve milk supply for some PCOS mothers.
-Maternal side effects may include headache, dizziness, nausea, abdominal pain, hypoglycaemia and vitamin B12 deficiency.
+Maternal side effects may include headache, dizziness, nausea, abdominal pain, hypoglycaemia and vitamin B12 deficiency12.

 Sulpiride (Eglonyl, Equemote, Dolmatil, Sulpor).
 This drug is primarily an anti-depressant and antipsychotic but may increase breast milk production during breastfeeding as a side-effect.
 Sulpiride is used to help lactation in Zimbabwe, South Africa and Chile, but is almost never used in the U.S.A., Europe or Australia.
-Maternal side effects may include physical symptoms such as tremors, slurred speech, feeling restless or anxious and sedation.
+Maternal side effects may include physical symptoms such as tremors, slurred speech, feeling restless or anxious and sedation13.

 How can I found out more about the effects of medicines on me or my breast milk?